 Auckland, New Zealand's largest city with a population of 1.8 million, is the country’s main economic and commercial center.
 Sometimes called the "City of Sails," Auckland is the home port of more boats per capita than any other city in the world.
 Spread out across an isthmus outlined by the Pacific Ocean, Waitemata and Manukua Harbours, Auckland is very much defined by its neighborhoods, each with a distinctive character and tempo.
 With large Polynesian and Asian populations, Auckland is also a multicultural showpiece.
 Kiwis (New Zealanders) are blessed with a land rich in natural beauty, and even though Auckland is the largest city in the archipelago, it still offers easy access to nature, be it the forests that circle the city or the many islands in the surrounding waters.

-Introduction to Maori Language, Culture and
+Introduction to Maori Language, Culture and Society

 The Maori are the indigenous people of New Zealand.
 Students in this course receive a broad overview of contemporary Maori society, an introduction to history that informs current issues, basic Maori language skills, and first-hand experience with the marae as a special place.
 The course parallels New Zealand: An Interdisciplinary Study, expanding the discussion of history, politics, culture, literature, and education.